Want to replace Quicken? We’ve got you covered.

-Quicken was all the rage back in the day, but little has been done over the last few years to improve the product.
+Though it was all the rage back in the day, little has been done over the last few years to improve Quicken.
 In fact, Intuit (famous for programs like Quickbooks and Turbo Tax) actually sold off their ownership rights to Quicken back in 2016.
 Since then, rumors have swirled that Quicken will actually shut down its program for good.

 Luckily, Quicken is not your only choice for personal finance software.
-These days, there are a number of alternatives that can help you manage your money as well as Quicken ever did… and for less.
+These days, there are a number of alternatives that can help you manage your money as well as Quicken ever did…and for less money.
 In fact, some of the best Quicken alternatives are actually free!

 Table of Contents

 Our Top Picks

 Personal Capital [Editor’s Choice] – Personal Capital is our Editor’s Choice for Quicken alternatives.
 This free software automatically tracks your savings, spending, investments, net worth, and more.
 It’s easy to use and the free price tag makes it an excellent replacement for Quicken.
 We’ve used it for years and think you’ll love it too!
 Read the review | Learn more

 Tiller – If you’re looking for a simple budgeting tool, Tiller is it.
 This program takes spreadsheet budgeting to the next level by helping you create an easy monthly budget and automatically tracking your results.
 Start with one of their templates, customize it to meet your needs, or build your own.
 Get it free for the first month, then it’s only about $5 a month.
 Learn more